© Crown copyright 2021

 - have health conditions such as diabetes

-- are from some black, Asian or minority ethnicity (BAME) backgrounds
+- are from certain black, Asian or minority ethnicity (BAME) backgrounds

 Further detail on how to protect vulnerable workers is available from the Health and Safety Executive.